mstrlaw/mstrlaw/src/posts/2024-05-08-how-to-cross-the-lake.md

 O﻿n the last day, we made sure to return to base camp early enough as we knew there was some risk of hail for the end of the day.

-The local hut was closed but lucky for us, they had a section accessibly for mountaineers to use in case of need (mountain huts usually have one of these: a place people can get shelter and even spend the night should they need to).
+The local hut was closed but lucky for us, they had a section accessible for mountaineers to use in case of need (mountain huts usually have one of these: a place people can get shelter and even spend the night should they need to).

 A﻿s we spent the early evening in the hut, him and I spoke while warming ourselves by drinking tea and looking out through a little window at the hail falling down on the frozen lake, with the mountains as the backdrop.

 A﻿t some point he asked

-### "*So what is that you do in this new job of yours?
-What is that an Engineering Manager does?
-What is that you manage?
+### "*So, what is it that you do in this new job of yours?
+What does an Engineering Manager do?
+What do you manage?
 Why is it needed?*"